tsbertalan/CarND-Path-Planning-Project/README.md

 The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible.
 We must stay on our side of the road, not take too long between lanes, and limit our acceleration to below 10 m/s/s and our jerk to below 10 m/s/s/s.

-See the [original forked repository](https://github.com/udacity/CarND-Path-Planning-Project) for build dependencies ans other execution notes.
+See the [original forked repository](https://github.com/udacity/CarND-Path-Planning-Project) for build dependencies and other execution notes.

 ## Methods

 Briefly, my planner takes a Monte Carlo approach, where I sample a population of candidate trajectories at each step and choose the trajectory with the lowest cost.
 I construct each plan to be a jerk-minimizing trajectory (JMT) per [1] for the latitudinal component *d* and longitudinal component *s* of the pose in the frame that curves with the road (the "Frenét" frame).

 ### Path Definition